Rwanda Cricket Stadium: History

-In August 2011, the Rwanda Cricket Stadium Foundation was formed as a charity, run on a not for profit basis, with the aim of building and managing the first ever dedicated international cricket ground in Rwanda.
+In August 2011, the Rwanda Cricket Stadium Foundation was formed as a charity, run on a not-for-profit basis, with the aim of building and managing the first ever dedicated international cricket ground in Rwanda.
 The ground was completed in March 2017.
 It is located on a 4.5 hectare site on the edge of Kigali, Rwanda's capital.

-The charity is run by a team of cricket enthusiasts from the UK and Rwanda in partnership with the Marylebone Cricket Club Foundation.
+The charity was run by a team of cricket enthusiasts from the UK and Rwanda in partnership with the Marylebone Cricket Club Foundation.
+On 31st December 2025 the ownership of the ground was transferred to Rwanda Cricket Association.

 In 2012, West Indian cricketing great Brian Lara agreed to become one of the ground's patrons.
 The stadium is also supported by former British Prime Minister David Cameron, Andrew Mitchell, Jonathan Agnew, Heather Knight, and Peter Gummer, Baron Chadlington.

 In 2016, Rwanda captain Eric Dusingizimana achieved a Guinness World Record for batting 51 continuous hours at Amaharo Stadium in Remera.
 This was done to raise funds for the construction of the ground.

 Once opened, the ground quickly gained prominence in African cricket and hosted various ICC events.
 In 2018, the ground was selected to host the matches in the 2018–19 ICC World Twenty20 Africa Qualifier Eastern Sub-Region group.
 Once all associate members were given T20I status in 2019, the ground hosted its first T20I on 18 August 2021.

 The stadium also hosted the 2019 Kwibuka Women's T20 Tournament, a women's cricket tournament, in remembrance of the victims of the 1994 Rwandan genocide.
 Their successful hosting of multi-national tournaments during peak COVID-19 pandemic following the safety protocols had led to being given more tournaments subsequently.

 In November 2022, the ground surpassed the Harare Sports Club as the cricket oval to host the most T20I matches in Africa.
-As of May 2025 it has hosted 115 T20I matches, and 61 women's T20I matches.
+As of January 2026 it has hosted 128 T20I matches, and 91 women's T20I matches.

+In September 2026, the ground was selected as the venue to host the ILT20 Africa Continent Cup 2026.